The European Competition Law Review welcomes all contributions on current and topical issues of competition law which may take the form of:

 We would be delighted to hear about your ideas for publication.

 For those who may not have published before, our editorial team is on hand to answer your questions, and we stand ready to discuss contributors’ ideas for articles at an early stage.
-Please contact Commissioning Editor Jen Martyres email@example.com
+If you are a student wishing to submit, we will consider submissions from those doing their Masters, if recommended, and will continue to consider submissions from PhD students.
+Please contact Commissioning Editor Jen Martyres firstname.lastname@example.org

 , or Publisher Lucy Gardner email@example.com